 · Ushers will escort you to the exits

-We want to make our services a safe, joyful, sincere faith experience to worship and honor our living God, His Son, Jesus Christ, and the presence of the Holy Spirit.
+We want to make our first indoor service back a safe, joyful, sincere faith experience to worship and honor our living God, His Son, Jesus Christ, and the presence of the Holy Spirit.

 The Redeemer Church Council

 The Redeemer Board of Christian Ed would like to invite you to partake in the long-time tradition of the Flowering of the Cross, which demonstrates that Jesus has risen and is alive!

 The 2020 cross is placed in front of the Church.
 You are welcome to come and place flowers on the cross any time after 9:00 am on Saturday, April 11th, through Sunday, Easter morning at 10:30 am.
 You are then welcome to stop by (any time) after 10:30 am Easter Sunday to take pictures!